ofutonify/02_LineWeaver/02_LineWeaver/02_LineWeaver.md

 [License: MIT]
 - Feel free to customize and adapt the source scripts for your own use.
-- If you plan to redistribute them, please include credit to “02 LineWeaver” and link to the GitHub page: https://github.com/ofutonify/02_LineWeaver
+- If you plan to redistribute them, please include credit to "02 LineWeaver" and link to the GitHub page: https://github.com/ofutonify/02_LineWeaver
 - Commercial use is not permitted.

 This tool was inspired by DSDifyer—huge thanks to the original author!